-Hi, my name is Archie, in October 2010 I was diagnosed with an extremely rare form of Anaemia, known by Congenital Sideroblastic Anaemia.
-Since this time I’ve had extensive treatment.
+Hi, my name is Archie, in October 2010 I was diagnosed with an extremely rare form of Anaemia, known as Congenital Sideroblastic Anaemia.
+Since this time I’ve undergone extensive treatment to ascertain the exact cause behind my illness.
 I receive regular blood transfusions to stay alive!
 So if you can donate blood I would much appreciate it.

 My mission is…

-To provide a knowledge base for those in similar situations, and provide access to necessary links, which promote self-help and guidance on how and where to find support.
+To provide a knowledge base for those in similar situations, and provide access to necessary links, which promotes self-help and guidance on how and where to find support.

 When I started this journey, my parents were thrown in the deep end and had a very steep learning curve.
 My aim is to provide resources to make it easier to understand exactly how this condition is managed.

-I shall also list links to all those organisations I’ve had contact with, including a list of events my dear friends and parents have taken part in, to raise money to help those who’ve helped me.
+I shall also list any connections I’ve had contact with, including a list of events my dear friends and parents have taken part in, to raise money to help those who’ve helped me.